Alabama Crimson Tide football

-The Alabama Crimson Tide football program represents the University of Alabama (variously Alabama, UA, or Bama) in the sport of American football.
-The team competes in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Western Division of the Southeastern Conference (SEC).
-The team's head coach is Nick Saban, who has led the Tide to six national championships over his tenure.
-The Crimson Tide is among the most storied and decorated football programs in NCAA history.
-Since beginning play in 1892, the program claims 18 national championships, including 13 wire-service (AP or Coaches') national titles in the poll-era, and five other titles before the poll-era.
-From 1958 to 1982, the team was led by Hall of Fame coach Paul "Bear" Bryant, who won six national titles with the program.
-Despite numerous national and conference championships, it was not until 2009 that an Alabama player received a Heisman Trophy, when running back Mark Ingram II became the university's first winner.
+The Alabama Crimson Tide football program represents the University of Alabama (variously Alabama, UA, or Bama) in American football.
+It is part of the wider Crimson Tide athletics program and competes in the Southeastern Conference (SEC), a conference of the NCAA's Football Bowl Subdivision (FBS).

+The Crimson Tide are among the most storied and decorated football programs in NCAA history.
+It claims 18 national championships, including 13 wire-service (AP or Coaches') national titles in the poll-era and five titles from before the poll-era.
+From 1958 to 1982, Hall of Fame coach Paul "Bear" Bryant led the program to six national tiles.
+Head coach Nick Saban oversaw another golden era between 2007 and 2023, winning six further national titles.
+It was not until 2009, however, that running back Mark Ingram II became the first Alabama player to receive a Heisman Trophy.
 In 2015, Derrick Henry became the university's second Heisman winner.
-The Crimson Tide won back to back Heisman trophies in 2020 and 2021, with DeVonta Smith and Bryce Young.
+The program achieved two further Heisman Trophies in 2020 and 2021; these were awarded to DeVonta Smith and Bryce Young, respectively.

-Alabama has 953 official victories in NCAA Division I (an additional 21 victories were vacated, and eight victories and one tie were forfeited).
-Alabama has won 33 conference championships (4 Southern Conference and 29 SEC championships), and has made an NCAA-record 76 postseason bowl appearances.
+Alabama has 982 official victories in NCAA Division I (an additional 21 victories were vacated, and eight victories and one tie were forfeited).
+Alabama has won 34 conference championships (4 Southern Conference and 30 SEC championships), and has made an NCAA-record 78 postseason bowl appearances.
 The program has 36 seasons with ten wins or more (plus one vacated) and has 46[b] bowl victories, both NCAA records.
-The Crimson Tide leads the SEC West Division with 17 division titles and 14 appearances in the SEC Championship Game.
-Alabama holds a winning record against every current and former SEC school.
-The Associated Press (AP) ranks Alabama fourth in all-time final AP Poll appearances, with 59 through the 2021 season.
+The Crimson Tide lead the SEC West Division with 18 division titles and 15 appearances in the SEC Championship Game.
+The Associated Press (AP) ranks Alabama fourth in all-time final AP Poll appearances, with 61 through the 2023 season.

-Alabama plays its home games at Bryant–Denny Stadium, located on the campus in Tuscaloosa, Alabama.
-With a capacity of 101,821, Bryant-Denny is the 10th largest non-racing stadium in the world and the eighth largest stadium in the United States.
+Alabama plays home games on Saban Field at Bryant–Denny Stadium, located on UA's campus in Tuscaloosa.
+Its capacity of 100,077 makes it the tenth largest non-racing stadium in the world and the eighth largest stadium in the United States.
+The team's rallying cry is "Roll Tide!".
+Its official fight song is "Yea Alabama", although "Dixieland Delight" is widely sung as an unofficial anthem.
+The Crimson Tide's fiercest rivalry is with the Alabama-based Auburn Tigers, against whom it contests the Iron Bowl.